rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### End-to-End Example: Extracting Shannon Entropy and Sample Entropy

 Let’s extract **Shannon Entropy** and **Sample Entropy** from an ECG signal using Python.
 We’ll use the `numpy` library for Shannon Entropy and the `nolds` library for Sample Entropy.
-We’ll work with a simulated ECG signal, but you can adapt it for real data.
+We’ll work with a simulated ECG signal, but we can adapt it for real data.

 #### Step 1: Install Required Tools
 Install the libraries: